immmersive/codesmash-ai/abstraction-models.md

 In the case of biological studies, we can describe a human as follows.

-- living organism
+- Living organism
-- has 1 head
+- Walks upright
-- has 2 arms
+- 1 head
-- has 2 legs
+- 2 arms
-- walks upright
+- 2 legs

 On the other hand, when it comes to civil institutions, for example, when we need to identify each person for their ID card, we could define a human being as having the following.

-- name
+- Name
-- date of birth
+- Date of birth
-- home address
+- Home address

 We can now see that, we could be talking about the same person in general, but we have described it in a completely different way.
 We have basically created two different data structures, which will server different tasks more efficiently.
 Again, this is in line with our main Axiom which states that we should solve problems, in this case form descriptions with respect to the goal we are trying to achieve.